MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/fma-fmaf-fmal.md

 Because C++ allows overloading, you can call overloads of **fma** that take and return **`float`** and **`long double`** types.
 In a C program, **fma** always takes and returns a **`double`**.

+If you use the \<tgmath.h> `fma()` macro, the type of the argument determines which version of the function is selected.See [Type-generic math](../../c-runtime-library/tgmath.md) for details.

 This function computes the value as though it were taken to infinite precision, and then rounds the final result.

 By default, this function's global state is scoped to the application.
 To change this, see [Global state in the CRT](../global-state.md).